GitWasAMistakeItsNothingButTrash/STALKER-Anomaly/README.md

 - Remove redundant (e.g. fractures, karliks, snorks, zombies) and silly monsters (e.g. burers, controllers, poltergeists, psy-dogs, psy-suckers, pyrogeists)

-- Edit loadouts so factions use weapons and ammo that make some semblance of sense
+- Edit loadouts so factions use weapons and ammo that make some semblance of sense (For example, UN operatives would never be deployed with a sawn-off TOZ-66, have no guns that mount a PSO scope, and have no need of an MP5A3 or UMP45 when an MP5SD6 and FN P90 are available to them)